 Consider doing a Gemba walk of the facility in question.
 Get a glimpse of workers in action by going on-site to collect subjective observations.
 Take extensive notes, and consider capturing photos and video to help you remember specific details and generate improvement ideas.

 If you have facilities spread around the world, engage a global EHS consultant with ergonomics experience.
-A consultant offers broad-based knowledge and expertise, and can not only conduct the assessment, but also provide the analysis--giving you actionable next steps.
-Many EHS managers have no travel budget, but have global responsibilities.
+A consultant offers broad-based knowledge and expertise, and can not only conduct the assessment but also provide the analysis--giving you actionable next steps.
+Many EHS managers have no travel budget but have global responsibilities.
 While hiring a consultant is an additional cost upfront, it gets around this issue and gets you the data you need to make informed decisions.

-4. Engage employees and get direct feedback
+4. Engage employees and get direct feedback on their workspaces

 Get the conversation going by explaining your mission and asking them questions about what they do, how they do it, how long they do it, who trained them, how they work, training standards, and how they feel about their environment.
 Some questions you could ask include:

 - Does your job involve heavy or strenuous lifting?